flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 ## System Specifications

-If you want to know the system specifications for Deepthought, head on over to [here](../system/deepthoughspecifications.md)
+If you want to know the system specifications for DeepThought, head on over to [here](../system/deepthoughspecifications.md)

-## SLURM on Deepthought
+## SLURM on DeepThought

 SLURM on DeepThought uses the 'Fairshare' work allocation algorithm.
 This works by tracking how many resource your job takes and adjusting your position in queue depending upon your usage.
 The following sections will break down a quick overview of how we calculate things, what some of the cool-off periods are and how it all slots together.